How to Become an APRN

 Earn a BSN Degree From an Accredited Program

-Nurses must earn a BSN before enrolling in a graduate program.
-Students who attend class full-time can earn their BSN in four years.
+A nurse must earn a bachelor of science in nursing (BSN) before enrolling in a graduate program.
+Students who attend class full-time can earn their BSNs in four years.

-While registered nurses (RN) with an associate degree in nursing (ADN) can become APRNs, they would first need to enroll in an RN-to-BSN degree program.
-This program allows them to earn their bachelor’s in two years rather than four.
+While RNs with associate degrees in nursing (ADNs) can become APRNs, they can also consider RN-to-BSN bridge programs.
+This option allows them to earn BSNs in two years rather than the typical four.

-Prospective nurses with a bachelor’s degree in a non-nursing field can enroll in an accelerated BSN program, allowing them to earn their nursing degree in as little as 12-15 months.
+Prospective nurses with bachelor’s degrees in non-nursing fields can enroll in accelerated BSN programs to earn their degrees in as little as 12 months.

 - 2